801C07/bwhthd.github.io/work.md

 title: Work
 ---
 #Summary
-I am a Junior at Lewis & Clark College in Portland Oregon.
+I am a Junior at Lewis & Clark College in Portland Oregon, expecting to graduate in 2015.
 I specialize in parallel computing, mathematics, and programming languages. [**Here**](/projects) you can see some of the things I have been working on.

----
-##Education
-###Lewis & Clark College
-#### Expected May 2015
-Bachelor of Arts: Mathematics & Computer Science

----

 ##Computer Skills
 Languages: Java, C, Haskell, JavaScript, LATEX, HTML, Python, PHP, Markdown